Mateusz-Grzelinski/corpus-macro-replacer/README.md

 	- handle the case when `_` is appended to variable name, see option `-alwaysConvertLocalToGlobal`

 - discard other old sections (formule, grupa, potrosni, makro, pila), load sections from new version of file
+- update one file or all files in directory
+- does not override files unless `-force` is specified

 # Corner cases